 Once the first baluster is in place and level, you can easily space the adjacent balusters by using a scrap of lumber 3-1/2” wide.
 We used a scrap of 2” x 4” framing lumber.
 This works perfectly for spacing balusters 4-1/2” on-center, because the balusters are 1” wide and the scrap is 3-1/2” wide (which means the total equals 4-1/2” from center to center).
 Every so often, you’ll want to confirm that the balusters are vertical; do this by checking with the level instead of relying solely on the scrap lumber.
 From there, you can adjust if it's necessary.

 Install balusters moving from the first one outward, all the way to the ends of each section—until the remaining “gap” is 3-1/2” or less.
-Using a driver bit in aor in an will make the job easiest.
+Using a driver bit in a cordless drill or in an impact driver will make the job easiest.

 Repeat the baluster installation process for each section, and you’re done!